-Hauntingly Beautiful Canadian Photography: 20 Shots That Showcase the Spooky Side of the Great White North
+Hauntingly Beautiful Photography: 20 Shots That Showcase Canada’s Spooky Side

 In the Dead of Night

 Mel Diotte of LaSalle, Ontario, writes: “Old home long abandoned.
-This home is a bit scary as the wild flowers growing around the home brings thoughts of the long lost souls that use to live here many years ago, or are they still there?”
+This home is a bit scary as the wild flowers growing around the home brings thoughts of the long lost souls that use to live here many years ago—or are they still there?”
 We hope not, Mel!

 Itsy Bitsy Spider

 There are millions of people around the world who suffer from arachnophobia—the fear of spiders.
 The prolific Mel Diotte captures one of 40,000 known species of creepy-crawlies.
 We’ll try not to have nightmares tonight…

 Joyce Stolte of Edmonton captured these low-flying clouds near the North Saskatchewan River.
 They may look beautiful from afar, but we wouldn’t want to drive through them!

 You can see more of Joyce’s gorgeous snaps in this showcase of fall pictures.

 Toronto’s Casa Loma takes a terrifying turn at Halloween with the arrival of the Legends of Horror experience, which combines creepy lighting with live performances.
 (Definitely not for the faint of heart!)